explosion/spaCy/website/docs/usage/layers-architectures.md

     return model
 ```

-We will adapt a **modular approach** to the definition of this relation model,
+We adapt a **modular approach** to the definition of this relation model, and
-and define it as chaining two layers together: the first layer that generates an
+define it as chaining two layers together: the first layer that generates an
 instance tensor from a given set of documents, and the second layer that
-transforms the instance tensor into a final tensor holding the predictions.
+transforms the instance tensor into a final tensor holding the predictions:

 > #### config.cfg (excerpt)
 >